This post may contain affiliate links. Please read my disclosure policy.

 I love these old recipes from far away places – and this one does not disappoint.

-Almonds and cinnamon create a wonderful base and the sweet meringue makes these irresistible.
+Almonds and cinnamon create a wonderful base for these Zimtsterne cookies and the sweet meringue makes these irresistible.

 Thanks for PINNING!